All entrances to Yellowstone National Park are temporarily closed due to 'extremely hazardous conditions' - KESQ

 No inbound traffic is allowed “until the conditions stabilize and the park can assess damage to roads and bridges,” the post added.
 The North, Northeast, West, South and East entrances are all closed.

+The northern loop is likely to be closed “for a substantial amount of time,” and the park’s reopening will be determined after flood waters recede and damage is assessed.

+Park staff is working with the county and state to provide support to residents of Gardiner, Montana, a town just north of the park that is currently isolated by the dangerous conditions, the statement said.

-Multiple portions of the park are also experiencing power outages, according to the park’s Facebook post.
+Multiple portions of the park are also experiencing power outages, the park said in its postings.

-“With additional rainfall forecasted, the park does not want large numbers of day-use visitors stranded in the park,” the post said.
+“With additional rainfall forecasted, the park does not want large numbers of day-use visitors stranded in the park,” the park said on Facebook and its website.

-Flood levels on the Yellowstone River are “beyond record levels,” the National Park Service said.
+According to National Park Service data from 2014 to 2018, more than 780,000 people typically visit the park in June.

-“The river has never been this high before by my house,” said Elizabeth Aluck, a resident of Gardiner, Montana, which is north of the park and serves as a gateway for visitors.
+“The river has never been this high before by my house,” said Elizabeth Aluck, a resident of Gardiner, which serves as a gateway for visitors.

 As of Monday afternoon, Aluck said she was unable to evacuate because roads and bridges in the area are washed out.